 3: The dress

 - Research your local bridal salons and book at least 3 appointments.
 Prioritize salons that definitely stock dresses in your style, budget and size.

 - Have an idea of what you are interested in trying first, but try not to be too fixed on one particular idea until you have worn a few different silhouettes.

 - Always have a budget when shopping for your gown – and remember to include accessories and shoes in it, too.

-- Your choice of vendors will create the look, feel, taste and atmosphere of your wedding, so finding good ones is a necessity.
-As with your dress and venue, spend at least a month to think about what you would like your wedding to be all about, to then research the vendors that are likely to enable that vision.
-Everyone has their own style, so pick according to the vibe you want for yourself.
+Your vendors will be the cornerstones of your wedding, so spend at least a month to think about what you would like your wedding to be all about, to then research the vendors that are likely to enable that vision.

 - Do an engagement shoot with the intended photographer – this makes great practice for how it is to be photographed professionally, as well as getting a sense of the final outcome before the wedding.